What Will It Cost to Hire a Nevada Probate Attorney?

 The same applies to the legal field.
 While we practice in the areas of probate, estate planning, and closely related areas, we would not practice divorce or criminal defense law.

-In order to have the best experience possible, you want an experienced Las Vegas attorney to remove the headache of dealing with the probate court.
+In order to have the best experience possible, you want an experienced Las Vegas probate lawyer to remove the headache of dealing with the probate court.

-The probate fees charged by Las Vegas probate lawyers varies.
-Fees can be based upon the following statutory fee schedule (NRS 150.061), determined as a percentage of the estate’s value:
+Fees may be based upon the following statutory fee schedule, determined as a percentage of the value of the probate estate:

 4% of the first $100,000